PubChimps/odsc-omd-mcp/README.md

 ## Prerequisites <a name="prerequisites"></a>
 Before getting started, please make sure you have the following two services on your laptop:
-1. [Docker Desktop](https://www.docker.com/products/docker-desktop/) - there are open-source alternatives to Docker, like Podman, that are great, please do not use them for this workshop!
+1. [Docker Desktop 4.49.0](https://www.docker.com/products/docker-desktop/) - there are open-source alternatives to Docker, like Podman, that are great, please do not use them for this workshop!
-2. [goose Desktop](https://block.github.io/goose/docs/quickstart/) - Desktop, not goose CLI
+2. [goose Desktop 1.12.0](https://block.github.io/goose/docs/quickstart/) - Desktop, not goose CLI

 ## OpenMetadata <a name="openmetadata"></a>
 ### Installing OpenMetadata